ZyMa-1/Conways_game_of_life_widget/info/About.md

 ## Properties Manager

-The Properties Manager requires more complex approach in order to handle read only properties, properties without notify signal and so on.
+The Properties Manager requires more complex approach in order to handle read only properties, properties without a notify signal and so on.
 To convert property and set it to the widget value, ANOTHER manual conversion needs to be done (+1 for custom conversion).
 And to convert widget value to property supported value ANOTHER ONE (+1 for custom conversion) have to be done.
+(In total 3 convertors are created)

 ### Dynamic Slot Creation

 Speaking of connecting the notify signals to the dynamically created slots, strange approach was taken... (no other was discovered)
-1. Create `SlotFactory(QObject)` class (assign parent or keep at least one reference to the object (not sure about this, hehe...))
+1. Create `SlotFactory(QObject)` class (assign parent to it upon creation or keep at least one reference to the object (not sure about this, hehe...))
 2. Create desired slot methods
-3. Return the slot as `MethodType` object like this:
+3. Return the slot as `MethodType` object like in the folliwing code:
 ```python
 def get_slot(self, property_name: str):
     method = self.SLOTS[property_name]